Of Commerce, Counsel & the Coin

 The GENIUS Act

-July.
-Licenses commercial banks to issue stablecoins backed one-for-one by US Treasuries, bundled with an anti-CBDC provision so as to satisfy the libertarian commentariat.
-The legislation does not abolish the central-bank digital currency.
-It privatises it.
-The rails are built; the marketing is admirable.
+In July, commercial banks are licensed to issue stablecoins backed one-for-one by US Treasuries, bundled with an anti-CBDC provision for the libertarian commentariat.
+The gesture that supposedly forbids the central-bank digital currency in fact privatises it, with admirable marketing.

 Who operates the stack